kuzzleio/kuzzle/docs/API.AMQP.md

 ### <a name="subscribing-to-documents"></a> Subscribing to documents

-Subscription doesn't work the same way in Kuzzle than with a regular publish/subscribe protocol.  <!--Pour plus de clarté suggestion de mettre "Subscription works differently in Kuzzle than with..."-->
+Subscription works differently in Kuzzle than with a regular publish/subscribe protocol.
 In Kuzzle, you don't exactly subscribe to a room or to a topic but, instead, you subscribe to documents.

 What it means is that, along with your subscription query, you also give to Kuzzle a set of matching criteria.